q-gao/HOWTO-Dev_Tools/Linux_Shells_HOWTO.md

 <td>Show dir in prompt</td>
 <td>
 <pre lang="shell">
 # %~ the current directory, using ~ for $HOME
 # %/ the full pathname of the current directory
-# %c or %. the trailing component of the current directory
+# %c or %. trailing component of the current dir
 set prompt='%~ '
 </pre>
 </td>